dataminer-site/dataminer-site.github.io/_posts/2024-01-26-multi-database-support-in-duckdb.md

 └────────────┴──────────────┘
 ```

-The SQLite database can be manipulated as if it were a native DuckDB database.
+The SQLite database can be manipulated as if it were a native DataMiner database.
 For example, we can create a new table, populate it with values from a Parquet file, delete a few rows from the table and alter the schema of the table.

 ```sql
 CREATE TABLE lineitem AS FROM 'lineitem.parquet' LIMIT 1000;